ydb-platform/ydb/ydb/docs/en/core/dev/troubleshooting/performance/hardware/io-bandwidth.md

 # I/O bandwidth

-A high rate of read/write operations can overwhelm the disk subsystem, resulting in increased latencies in data access.
-When the system cannot read or write data quickly enough, queries that depend on disk access will experience delays.
+A high rate of read and write operations can overwhelm the disk subsystem, leading to increased data access latencies.
+When the system cannot read or write data quickly enough, queries that rely on disk access will experience delays.

 ## Diagnostics